What is a Cataract?

 Dr. Ernest Kornmehl is a leading refractive surgeon who has widespread experience in treating cataracts patients.
 Dr. Kornmehl is proud to offer the most advanced premium IOLs to his patients, and is dedicated to restoring their vision safely and comfortably.
 Under his compassionate care, countless cataract surgery Boston patients have been successfully treated and achieved excellent vision.

-To learn more about cataract surgery in Boston with Dr. Kornmehl, please contact his office at (877) 870-2010 to schedule a consultation.
+To learn more about cataract surgery in Boston with Dr. Kornmehl, please contact his office to schedule a consultation.

 In addition to being regarded as a leading cataract surgeon in Boston and the metropolitan area, Dr. Kornmehl is frequently sought after by patients suffering from refractive vision errors such as myopia, hyperopia and astigmatism.
 He has helped thousands of LASIK patients eliminate their dependency on prescription vision correction.
 He is also sought after to help patients with dry eye problems.